Leighrs/Metabarcoding/README.md

 1. **Clone the Repository**

-Ensure you are in your home directory and cloe in the Metabarcoding repository from Github.
+Ensure you are in your home directory and clonee in the Metabarcoding repository from Github.

 ```
 cd ~